pvnotpv/pvnotpv.github.io/_posts/2026-07-07-lighthouserpc.md

 Since status, blockbyrange and blocksbyrange requires data from the beacon chain they're handled differently... let's see how that goes...

+(Here I won't be going deep into the exact working of the beacon state processor but tracing the execution path.)

 ```rust
     InboundRequest::Status(msg) => {
                         // inform the peer manager that we have received a status from a peer